utap2/utap2/docs/rst/installation.rst

 View pipline output
 -------------------
-After submmiting the run, you will be redirected to the "User Datasets" page (can also be viewed by navigating to "User_Datasets" in the site navigation bar) in which all runs progress can be tracked.
-A folder named $HOST_MOUNT/utap-output/admin/<run_id>_<run_name>_Transcriptome_MARS-Seq will be genrated a few seconds after the run start.
-The folder contains the pipeline output for each step stored in a folder.
+After submitting the run, you will be directed to the "User Datasets" page, which can also be accessed by navigating to "User_Datasets" in the site navigation bar.
+This page allows you to track the progress of all the runs.
+Within a few seconds of starting the run, a folder named $HOST_MOUNT/utap-output/admin/<run_id>_<run_name>_Transcriptome_MARS-Seq will be generated.
+This folder contains the pipeline output for each step, organized in separate folders.

-The folder "10_reports/<report_name>_umi_counts_<run_id>" contains graphs, statistics and aditional information for all pipline steps.
-Upon completion, you will get an email with links to the results report.
-For an interactive detailed explanation of the report use the relevant e-learning module in the site navigation bar.
+The folder "10_reports/<report_name>umi_counts<run_id>" contains graphs, statistics, and additional information for all the pipeline steps.
+Once the run is completed, you will receive an email with links to the results report.
+For a detailed interactive explanation of the report, you can utilize the relevant e-learning module available in the site navigation bar.

-An example for the pipline output is available at: ftp://dors.weizmann.ac.il/UTAP/UTAP_test_and_example_data/example_and_data_for_testing_mm10_MARS-seq/20230520_231819_test_Transcriptome_MARS-Seq for more details, refer to the "Help" tab in the site navigation bar.
+An example of the pipeline output can be found at: ftp://dors.weizmann.ac.il/UTAP/UTAP_test_and_example_data/example_and_data_for_testing_mm10_MARS-seq/20230520_231819_test_Transcriptome_MARS-Seq

+For further details, please refer to the "Help" tab in the site navigation bar.

 Check if test run succided
 --------------------------
-Once the run is completed, you will be able to check if the test run passed succefully by running the script test_UTAP.sh thescript compare between the your pipeline results and the example results at ftp://dors.weizmann.ac.il/UTAP/UTAP_test_and_example_data/example_and_data_for_testing_mm10_MARS-seq/20230520_231819_test_Transcriptome_MARS-Seq. run the script as folow:
+After the run is finished, you can verify the successful completion of the test run by executing the script test_UTAP.sh.
+This script compares the results from your pipeline with the example results available at ftp://dors.weizmann.ac.il/UTAP/UTAP_test_and_example_data/example_and_data_for_testing_mm10_MARS-seq/20230520_231819_test_Transcriptome_MARS-Seq.

+To run the script, follow the instructions below:

 ::

     cd $HOST_MOUNT
     ./tap-output/admin/exmaple_and_data_for_testing_mm10_MARS-seq/test_files/test_UTAP.sh

-if the run passed succefully then you will get the output: "UTAP test run succeeded".
+If the run is successfully completed, the output message "UTAP test run succeeded" will be displayed.
+In case any issues arise during the run or testing process, please contact us for further assistance.

 Parameters
 ==========